-ON THE BASIS OF RELIGIOUS BELIEF AND AFFILIATION
+ON THE BASIS OF RELIGIOUS IDENTITY IN THE FEDERAL WORKFORCE

 By the authority vested in me as President by the Constitution and the laws of the United States of America, including, but not limited to, sections 3301, 3302, and 7301 of title 5, United States Code, it is hereby ordered as follows:

 It is the policy of my Administration to prevent and combat discrimination on the basis of religion, and to acknowledge the Federal Government’s important role in ending discrimination against religious minorities, protecting vulnerable communities, and taking actionable steps to ensure religious liberty for all, including and especially for those working as loyal public servants on behalf of the American people.